harmanlamba/NameSayerGUI/README.txt

 3.1) Replace will override the pre-packaged recordings.
 Please refer the NOTE below 3.2) Append will add the new recordings to the existing database

-*) Note: 3.1 and 3.2 are only applicable until the program is exited.
-Once restarting, the application will start up with the defaul directory.
+*) NOTE: 3.1 and 3.2 are only applicable until the program is exited.
+Once restarting, the application will start up with the default directory.
 If you wish to permanently add new recordings to the database please add them to the ./data/database folder manually.